Warrior Ranch Horse interaction program

 • Basic exercises such as circling a horse in a specific direction.

-• Equine professional will pass-the-microphone Q&A session.
+• Equine professional will have Q&A session.